We all know the importance of a well-organized to-do list.

 Every advice-filled article about work organization and planning mentions it at least once.
-It is, in fact, a first thing that pops up when it comes to fighting procrastination.
+It is, in fact, the first thing that pops up when it comes to fighting procrastination.

-However, despite the positives, to-do lists hold a somewhat dark secret people rarely talk about.
-Allow us to be blunt and bust some myths here: a to-list may not be as effective as we all think it is.
+However, despite the positives, to-do lists hold a somewhat secret people rarely talk about.
+And this secret can make it a lot less effective than we all think it is.

-But, unless you can tackle all the task on your list, even a high result of 80% of your work being done – still might not be enough.
+This can, however, be deceiving.
+Unless you can tackle all the tasks on your list, even if 80% of your work appears to be done – it still might not be enough.
 This paradox almost always creates an enormous false sense of productivity.
 And that is the road to sabotaging your success.

-Bottom line is that our brain feels a lot more resistance towards working on challenging tasks, even though those are more valuable and important ones.
+Bottom line is that our brain feels a lot more resistant towards working on challenging tasks, even though those are the more valuable and important ones.

 Productive procrastination is the act of being all busy while still procrastinating on your most important tasks.

-Yes, you have been working the entire day or a week, and yes, you have managed to tackle of 70 or 80% of tasks from your to-do list, but what you did (by following your instinct – just to be sure you understand how this is bigger than you) is while keeping yourself busy with a long to-do list, you actually distracted yourself from doing the work that is truly important and impactful.
+Yes, you have been working the entire day or a week, and yes, you have managed to tackle of 70 or 80% of tasks from your to-do list, but what you’ve done (by following your instinct – just to be sure you understand how this is bigger than you) is kept yourself busy with a long to-do list, while distracting yourself from doing the work that is truly important.

 So, is there a solution?

 According to Brian Tracy, a Canadian-American motivational public speaker, and self-development author, the secret is in something called ‘ The ABCDE Method’.

 As some would say, the ABCDE Method is like a to-do list on steroids!